 E-WasteElectronic waste (old computers, monitors, printers, televisions, stereo components, etc.) contain toxic metals such as lead, cadmium and mercury.
 To help keep these pollutants from entering the environment, the Southold Town Department of Solid Waste requires that e-waste be separated from your regular trash for special handling.
 At the transfer station, residents with e-waste will be directed to a designated drop-off area.

 Used cell phones drop off containers can be found at Town Hall and the Town Hall Annex.

 Covered electronic items under the new law include TVs, computers, monitors, printers, cell phones, fax machines, MP3 players, scanners, DVRs, cable and satellite receivers, video game consoles, and many other items.
 If you have any electronic items to dispose, bring them to the recycling area of the transfer station and leave it in the special e-waste containers.

-The Town’s e-waste is managed by WeRecycle, a DEC-registered recycler of electronic waste in Mount Vernon, New York.
-WeRecycle has partnered with AHRC (Association for the Help of Retarded Children) of Nassau County to have collected items dismantled for shipment to recyclers and e-waste processors.
+The Town’s e-waste is managed by AHRC (Association for the Help for Retarded Children) of Nassau County, a DEC-registered recycler of electronic waste, to have collected items dismantled for shipment to recyclers and e-waste processors.

 For further information on items covered by “Product Stewardship” legislation, visit the New York Product Stewardship Council website.